0xLeif/AppState/README.md

 - 🍎 **SecureState:** Securely stores its string values using the Keychain.
 - **AppDependency:** Simplifies the handling of dependencies throughout your application.
 - 🍎 **ObservedDependency:** Simplifies the handling of dependencies throughout your application.
 Dependencies must conform to ObservableObject.
 Backed by an `@ObservedObject` to publish changes to SwiftUI views.
-- **DependencySlice:** Allows users to access and modify specific AppState's dependency parts.
+- **DependencySlice:** Allows users to access and modify a specific part of AppState's dependency.
-- **DependencyConstant:** Allows users to access a specific part of AppState's state.
+- **DependencyConstant:** Allows users to access a specific part of AppState's dependency.

 ## Getting Started